AVDiv/appwrite_nuxtjs_url_shortner/README.md

 ## Got errors? 🤯😭
 <p id="errors">
     This is the worst part of every project.🤪<br><br>
-    Here are some fixes for issues that we ran into, In case you run into issues other than the listed, Please feel free to list it as an the Issue.
+    Here are some fixes for issues that we ran into, In case you run into issues other than the listed, Please feel free to list it as an <b>Issue</b>.
 </p>
 <div>

 ### code:ELIFECYCLE
 <p>
-    If your getting an error like this,
+    If your error looks like this,
 </p>

 ```bash